Thmsbonte/vinted-frontend/README.md

 Partial clone of Vinted website realized while learning React.
 ⚠️ The website is not complete, it only contains the following pages : ⚠️
 - Home page
-- Article details
+- Offer details
+- Publish a new offer
+- My offers
+- Modify an offer
 - Payment
-- Publish a new article
 - About

 ### Main features
 - **Login** and **Signup**
 - **Search** with filters
-- **Publish** a new article
+- **Publish and modify** an offer
 - **Pay** and buy with Stripe

 ### Screenshots